skywish/skywish.github.io/_docs/01-leetcode-record.md

 ### 153. Find Minimum in Rotated Sorted Array

 Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.

 (i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).

 Find the minimum element.

-**Solution:** According to the rule, the rightest num must be local largest, the leftest number must be local smallest.
+**Solution:** According to the rule, the rightest num must be local largest, the first left number must be local smallest.
 If `left < right`, that means the left one is actually the smallest one.
 The key thought is to find an element that `A[i-1] < A[i] > A[i+1]`.
 If the middle number is larger than the rightest one, the minimum number is on the right.
 Else, it must be on the left.
 `A[mid] > A[right] > A[mid+i]`.
-We can see if we want to find minimum number, it must locate at the place which is lower than other place, like a **canyon**.
+We can see if we want to find minimum number, it
+must locate at the place which is lower than other place, like a **canyon**.

 ```java
 public class Solution {
     public int findMin(int[] nums) {
         int len = nums.length, left = 0, right = len - 1;

         while (left < right) {
             if (nums[left] < nums[right]) {
                 return nums[left];
             }

             int mid = (left + right) / 2;

             if (nums[mid] > nums[right]) {
                 left = mid + 1;
             } else {
                 right = mid;
             }
         }

         return nums[left];
     }
 }